oracle-livelabs/partner-solutions/sample-livelabs-templates/create-labs/labs/need-help/need-help.md

 ## Option 2: Send an Email

-1. If you want to get advice for your workshop, you can send an email to your stakeholders, or council group.

-2. If you want to get help for your workshop, you can also email your questions to our shared emailbox: *livelabs-help-db_us@oracle.com*.
+1. If you want to get help or advice for your workshop, you can also email your questions to our council emailbox: *livelabs-help-community_us@oracle.com*.
 We will try to get back to you within 1-2 business days.

-## Option 3: Attend Office Hours

-1. If you want to get one-on-one help, please attend either the [American time zone office hour every Tuesdays 8 AM (PST)](https://bit.ly/LivelabsOfficeHrs), or the [EMEA time zone office hour every Wednesdays 9 AM (GMT)](https://bit.ly/emealivelabsofficehrs).

-## Option 4: Use Slack Channel

-1. If you want to get immediate help, please join our Slack channel #workshop-authors-help and post your questions.

 ## Acknowledgements

 * **Authors:** Arabella Yao, Product Manager, Database Product Management
-* **Last Updated By/Date:** Arabella Yao, May 2022
+* **Last Updated By/Date:** Anoosha Pilli, July 2022